rhizomedotorg/eaas-installer/README.md

     ```
 6. Run `./scripts/deploy.sh` — after a few minutes, you should have your very own EaaS node running on your computer.

+**Note:** If you have an older version installed make sure to run `sudo docker-compose pull` in `eaas-home` to pull the latest EaaS containers.

 ### Updating